pyos/dg/src/tutorial/index.md

 outer_function 5  #=> 6
 ```

 Note that this does not work with global variables.
+(For now, at least.)

 ### Creating functions